Home » Autism Diagnosis » Autism in Teens: Puberty, Symptoms, and Treatments

 • Manage mood changes

-Social skills training will teach teens to deal with social situations and respond appropriately.
-Participants are taught to read non-verbal cues (body language, eye contact, facial expressions), solve social problems, and understand relationship rules.
+• Social Skills Training: Teaches teens to deal with social situations appropriately.
+Participants are taught to read non-verbal cues, solve social problems, and understand relationship rules.

-Cognitive-behavioral therapy (CBT) is a psychosocial intervention that seeks to improve mental health.
+• Cognitive-Behavioral Therapy (CBT): Psychosocial intervention that seeks to improve mental health.
 This collaborative therapy can help people find new ways to behave by changing thought patterns.
-It focuses on changing unhelpful attitudes and thoughts.
-For instance, if you think, “I’m never going to have friends,” you may feel bad and perhaps not be open to friendships.

-Self-management techniques aim to help people with autism become independent as they navigate their daily tasks.
-Teens with autism can perform this technique on their own.
+• Self-Management Techniques: Aim to help people with autism become independent as they navigate their daily tasks.

 FAQs